I can't afford my mortgage, what can I do?

 5. Take out a Fraction Mortgage

 Another way to tap into your home equity and gain flexibility is to take out a Fraction Mortgage to replace your existing mortgage.
-Unlike many traditional loans, you don’t have to make monthly payments* on a Fraction Mortgage if you don’t want to.
-You gain the ability to pay back the loan more on your own terms.
+Unlike many traditional loans, you don’t make monthly payments on a Fraction Mortgage.

 Need a break from monthly mortgage payments?